Grive/grive/README.md

 Google Drive website, right click on the file or folder and chose 'Add to My Drive'.

+## Custom client id and secret

+You can specify them with --id and --secret arguments or edit them at grive/src/main.cpp and rebuild.

 ## Installation

 For the detailed instructions, see http://yourcmc.ru/wiki/Grive2#Installation